thorwhalen/essays/idea_to_implementation.md

 We have grand AI dreams, but the idea of applying AI to helping the coding process out seems to be uncommon.

-Yet, we will reach AI hights through our communication with the machine.
+Yet, we will reach AI heights through our communication with the machine.

-If we can't improve that communication, what other grandeurs could we hope for?!
+If we can't improve that communication, what other grandeur could we hope for?!

 Perhaps this is the exponential-creating feedback-loop we've been missing: The human helping the machine to help the human help the machine...